Congressional Research Service: Mission

 CRS offers Congress research and analysis on all current and emerging issues of national policy.

-CRS offers timely and confidential assistance to all Members and committees that request it, limited only by CRS's resources and the requirements for balance, nonpartisanship and accuracy.
+CRS offers timely and confidential assistance to all members and committees that request it, but this is limited only by CRS's resources and the requirements for balance, nonpartisanship, and accuracy.

 CRS makes no legislative or other policy recommendations to Congress; its responsibility is to ensure that Members of the House and Senate have available the best possible information and analysis on which to base the policy decisions the American people have elected them to make.
 In all its work, CRS analysts are governed by requirements for confidentiality, timeliness, accuracy, objectivity, balance, and nonpartisanship.

 CRS services are not limited to those that relate directly to enacting new laws.
-For example, CRS attempts to assess emerging issues and developing problems so that it will be prepared to assist the Congress if and when it becomes necessary.
+For example, CRS attempts to assess emerging issues and developing problems so that it will be prepared to assist Congress if and when it becomes necessary.
 Although it rarely conducts field research, CRS assists committees in other aspects of their study and oversight responsibilities.
 In addition, it offers numerous courses, including legal research seminars and institutes on the legislative process, the budget processes, and the work of district and state staff.
 At the beginning of each Congress, CRS also provides an orientation seminar for new Members.

-CRS does not conduct research on sitting Members or living former Members of Congress, unless granted specific permission by that Member or if that Member is nominated by the President for another office.
+CRS does not conduct research on sitting Members or living former Members of Congress, unless granted specific permission by that Member or if the President nominates that Member for another office.

 Organization

-CRS is now divided into six interdisciplinary research divisions, each of which is further divided into subject specialist sections.
+CRS is divided into six interdisciplinary research divisions, each of which is further divided into subject specialist sections.
 The six divisions are: American Law; Domestic Social Policy; Foreign Affairs, Defense and Trade; Government and Finance; Knowledge Services; and Resources, Science and Industry.

-The six research divisions are supported in their work by five “infrastructure” offices: Finance and Administration, Information Management and Technology, Counselor to the Director, Congressional Information and Publishing, and Workforce Management and Development.
+The six research divisions are supported in their work by five "infrastructure" offices: Finance and Administration, Information Management and Technology, Counselor to the Director, Congressional Information and Publishing, and Workforce Management and Development.

 Overview of services

-Responses to Congressional requests take the form of reports, memoranda, customized briefings, seminars, videotaped presentations, information obtained from automated databases, and consultations in person and by telephone.
+Responses to congressional requests take the form of reports, memoranda, customized briefings, seminars, videotaped presentations, information obtained from automated databases, and consultations in person and by telephone.

 CRS "supports the Members, committees, and leaders of the House and Senate at all stages of the legislative process":